m31coding/M31.BinarySearchTrees/README.md

 ## Creation

-A tree can be created explicitly with the `TreeBuilder`-class as follows:
+A tree can be created explicitly with the `TreeBuilder` class as follows:

 ```cs
 BinarySearchTree<int> tree = TreeBuilder<int>